thogiti/thogiti.github.io/_posts/2024-09-15-Measuring-worst-case-stake-loss-LRTfi.md

 ---
-title: Unlocking Liquid Restaking - Measuring Worst-Case Stake Loss, Cross-Contagion Risk, and LTV in LRT Networks
+title: Unlocking Liquid Restaking - Measuring Worst-Case Stake Loss, Cross-Contagion Risk, and LTV in LRTfi Networks

 tags: Ethereum Restaking Eigenlabs Eigenlayer Securing-Multi-Service-Validators Validator-Security Robust-Restaking-Networks Validator-Reuse-Risks Cascading-Attacks Cryptoeconomic-security Liquid-Restaking Worst-Case-Stake-Loss Cross-Contagion-Risk LRTfi
 ---

-Let’s develop a framework around how Liquid Restaking Token (LRT) providers could measure and relay the worst-case stake loss $R_\psi(C)$ for different validators, calculate cross-contagion risk (which is important when validators are interconnected or share market risks), and how this could feed into an overall system like Nucleus to provide more resilient staking ecosystems.
+Let’s develop a framework around how Liquid Restaking Token (LRT) providers could measure and relay the worst-case stake loss $R_\psi(C)$ for different validators, calculate cross-contagion risk (which is important when validators are interconnected or share market risks), and how this could feed into an overall system like Nucleus to provide more resilient staking ecosystems and assist in creating resilient LRTfi protocols..

 ## Overview